 “When you walk in, it’s an influx of aesthetic, and they make the atmosphere dreamlike with music,” Collantes said.

-Students are welcome to study, use the free wifi, and power their devices as long as they want so long as each person in their party purchases at least one item off the menu.
+Students are welcome to study, use the free Wi-Fi, and power their devices for as long as they want, so long as each person in the party orders one item off the menu.

 Veronese’s menu is a combination of Korean, Italian, and French cuisine.
 They offer their rendering of Korean ramen, Italian spaghetti and paninis, and French crepes that Kim perfected while living in France for six years prior to coming to the US.

 The café’s biggest draw is their array of eclectic coffees, teas, and fresh juices.
 They also serve a selection of beer, wine, and Korean makcrash: a milky and fruity iced alcoholic treat.
 What’s most unique to the café is their offering of traditional Korean healthy teas served hot or iced that you won’t find at any boba shop around town.

 If you’re looking for a change of pace, a quiet space to catch up on work, or a romantic setting to get to know that special someone, Veronese Gallery & Café promises an exquisite experience that will transport you to a secret realm right here in Fullerton.